odradev/awesome-zero-knowledge/README.md

 * [A Guide To Building Your Web3 Project Proposal: ZK Edition](https://minaprotocol.com/blog/a-guide-to-building-your-web3-project-proposal-zk-edition) - article by Mina Foundation from May 2023.
 * [Zero knowledge rollup using circom for beginner](https://victoryeo-62924.medium.com/zero-knowledge-rollup-using-circom-for-beginner-276ff1a96d5b) - tutorial by Victor Yeo from May 2023.
 * [How To Create a ZK Smart Contract](https://betterprogramming.pub/how-to-create-a-zk-smart-contract-cd948a673749) - tutorial by Alex Roan from June 2023.
+* [Deploy a Zero-Knowledge Smart Contract](https://medium.com/@gweiworld/deploy-a-zero-knowledge-smart-contract-e7a860df047) - tutorial by John Reynolds from June 2023.
+* [How to Use Zero Knowledge Dapp Boilerplate](https://medium.com/@heypran/how-to-use-zero-knowledge-dapp-boilerplate-6da73f6ef8ea) = tutorial by Pran B from July 2023.

 ### Conferences and workshops
 * [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from June 2019 in Luxembourg, slides and videos available on the page.